jfeltz/emamux-ghci/README.md

      $ tmux new-session -n ghci -s haskell 'cabal repl'

-  Tell emamux-ghc where to find the address to the tmux session:
+  Tell emamux-ghci where to find the address to the tmux session:

     ; Note, "haskell:ghci" is the default
     (setq emamux-ghci:tmux-address "haskell:ghci")